Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

 \subsection{Finite tensor ring}

-The tensor ring decomposition~\cite{zhzh2016,mika2018} is a way to represent high-order tensors, or vectors that can be reshaped into high-order tensors, by a sequence of 3rd-order tensors that are circularly multiplied.
-We define a finite size tensor ring as follows.
+The tensor ring decomposition~\cite{khor2011,zhzh2016,mika2020} is a way to represent high-order tensors (or vectors that can be reshaped into high-order tensors) by a sequence of 3rd-order tensors multiplied in circular fashion.